-Dr Christian Doeller is a Principal Investigator at the Donders Institute for Brain, Cognition and Behaviour and an Associate Professor at the Faculty of Science at Radboud University, Nijmegen, The Netherlands.
+Prof Dr Christian Doeller is Acting Director of the The Egil and Pauline Braathen and Fred Kavli Centre for Cortical Microcircuits and Professor of Medicine and Neuroscience at the Kavli Institute for Systems Neuroscience at NTNU and St Olavs University Hospital, Trondheim, Norway and Principal Investigator at the Donders Institute for Brain, Cognition and Behaviour at Radboud University, Nijmegen, The Netherlands.
 He was the Speaker of the Donders Graduate School for Cognitive Neuroscience (2012-2015) and actively supports the careers of next-generation scientists.

 Christian received his undergraduate training at several German Universities (Würzburg, HU Berlin, and Bonn), including research and clinical visits at two Max-Planck Institutes (Munich and Leipzig) and the Department of Epileptology at University Hospital Bonn.

 After finishing his PhD with Prof Axel Mecklinger in Saarbrücken, he worked for several years as a Research Fellow and a Senior Research Fellow at University College London, UK with Prof Neil Burgess at the Institute of Cognitive Neuroscience/Institute of Neurology and in close collaboration with the Wellcome Trust Centre for Neuroimaging (FIL) and Prof John O’Keefe‘s electrophysiology group at the Department of Anatomy and Developmental Biology.

 Christian has published numerous papers in the top scientific journals, such as Nature, Science, Nature Neuroscience, Nature Communications, PNAS, PLoS Biology, Current Biology, Biological Psychiatry, and eLife.